OpenVisualCloud/Media-Transport-Library/doc/sdm_appliance.md

 At the receiver (Intel&reg; SDM), run:

 ```
-ffmpeg -framerate 15 -pixel_format rgb24 -width 1920 -height 1080 -udpP_port 20000 -port 0000:03:00.0 -local_addr "192.168.100.30" -src_addr "239.168.85.20" -ext_frames_mode 0 -f kahawai -i "k" -f sdl -
+sudo LD_LIBRARY_PATH=path/to/ffmpeg/lib ./ffmpeg -framerate 30 -pixel_format rgb24 -width 1280 -height 720 -udp_port 20000 -port 0000:58:00.0 -local_addr 192.168.100.55 -src_addr 239.168.85.20 -ext_frames_mode 0 -f kahawai -i k -f sdl2 -
 ```

-An SDL window will pop-up at the receiver screen.
+An SDL2 window will pop-up at the receiver screen.
 Press CTRL-C to terminate.

+**Note**:

-**Note**: See [readme](../ecosystem/ffmpeg_plugin/README.md) for more info on the parameters for the kahawai's avdevice.
+- See [readme](../ecosystem/ffmpeg_plugin/README.md) for more info on the parameters supported by the kahawai's ffmpeg plugin.
+- The example command line above stream the session at 1280x720@30fps in rgb24 pixel format.
+- Provide the path to ffmpeg's DLLs if the ffmpeg in the step above is installed in a non-default directory (eg. /usr/lib).

 ### 3. Limitation

-- This demo is only tested to stream desktop session in uncompressed raw RGB24 format.
+- This demo is only tested to transport desktop session in uncompressed raw RGB24 pixel format.

-- At 2.5Gbps bandwidth, we may only stream the session at 1920x1080@30fps in rgb24 pixel format.
+- At 2.5Gbps bandwidth, we may only stream the session at 1920x1080@30fps in RGB24 pixel format.

+- No Windows* support for DPDK's IGC driver